Tutorial

 Simple Moving Average (SMA) uses a sliding window to take the average over a set number of time periods.
 It is an equally weighted mean of the previous n data points.

-The Secondary structure plot together with Job information
+Below is the Secondary structure plot together with Job information

 H - α-Helix, G - 310-Helix, I - π-Helix, E - Strand, B - Bridge, C - Coil, T - Turn.